 There's also an option for redundant gateway that is ideal for larger deployments for redundancy purposes (you can use one SSL for both gateways).

-If you enable the gateway, after the provisioning is done, you will get a task to upload SSL certificate in .pfx format.
+If you enable the gateway, you will get a task to upload SSL certificate in .pfx format after the provisioning is finished.

 If your deployment is already on cloud, you can enable the Gateway from the Deployment settings.